drobotik/eav/docs/eav.md

 $fields->setField('type', 'Jerry');
 // remove record attribute value
 $fields->removeField('age');
-// will be ignored since there no attribute in attribute set
+// it will be ignored since there are no attributes in the attribute set.
 $fields->setField('not_existing_attribute', '');

 // VALIDATE